Comparisons and Predictions for Collisions of deformed $^{238}$U nuclei at $\sqrt{s_{NN}} = 193$ GeV: Results and Discussion

 \subsubsection{Average Transverse Momentum}

 We now move to the average transverse momentum of identified particles.
 Fig.~\ref{fig:identifiedpT} shows identified particle mean transverse momentum $\fluc{p_T}$ as a function of centrality.
+Here, while different configurations do still give similar results, a more clear separation can be seen.
+This is mostly driven by the differences in size of the various configurations.
+Indeed, a smaller nucleus leads to (generally) smaller overlap areas in the transverse plane at equal collision energy, which in turn leads to higher energy densities and larger transverse momenta (again, at fixed collision energy).
+It is important to note here that size doesn't exclusively refer to the unmodified radius $R_0$ listed in Tab.~\ref{tab:params}, but rather to the combination of all Woods-Saxon parameters, as what we are really probing for is the shape of the overlap area between the nuclei, which is affected by all WS parameters simultaneously.
 The respective masses of the identified particles are responsible for the ordering.
-Again, as with yields, kaons and pions show excellent agreement, while our model overestimates $\fluc{p_T}$ for protons.
-This overestimation makes sense given our underestimation of the yields: the sampled protons need to compensate for their lack of numbers with an increase in momentum.
-Finally, it is important to note that given our use of hydrodynamics, $\fluc{p_T}$ puts strong constraints on the $p_T$ spectrum, which entails that a good agreement with $\fluc{p_T}$ is equivalent to reproducing the spectrum~\cite{Pratt_2015}.
-Therefore, given our excellent agreement with experimental data, the shear and bulk viscosity parametrizations obtained via Bayesian analysis~\cite{heffernan2023bayesian} should be favoured over other available parametrizations.
+Again, as with yields, kaons, pions and protons all show excellent agreement with the experimental data.
+It is important to note that given our use of hydrodynamics, $\fluc{p_T}$ puts strong constraints on the $p_T$ spectrum, which entails that a good agreement with $\fluc{p_T}$ is equivalent to reproducing the spectrum~\cite{Pratt_2015}.
+Therefore, given our excellent agreement with experimental data, the shear and bulk viscosity parametrizations, along with our switching temperature $T_{\rm sw}$ seem appropriate.